jorroll/rschedule/docs/usage/dates/README.md

 [**`Dates implements IOccurrenceGenerator`**](../#IOccurrenceGenerator-Interface)

 The `Dates` class provides a `IOccurrenceGenerator` wrapper for an array of dates.
+As with other rSchedule objects, `Dates` is immutable.

 Example usage: